Authentic Bagara Rice | Easy and Simple recipe

 2. Another way is stove-top, which is the traditional method.
 Also, this is my personal preference as the rice dish tastes better compared to that made in a pressure cooker.

 The aroma and flavors of this special rice completely depended on the ingredients.
 So make sure to use fresh ingredients.
 To make this simple yet delicious Hyderabadi bagara rice, you will need the following ingredients;

 Basmati Rice: It is one of the main ingredients in this dish.
 The long-grain rice has a unique flavor of its own and when combined with other ingredients, there is a magical amalgamation of flavors.
 I suggest using good quality and aged basmati rice.
-While choosing Basmati rice, you need to mainly look up 4 aspects; length, age, texture, aroma.
-My preference of basmati rice brands are:
+When choosing Basmati rice, you need to mainly look up 4 aspects; length, age, texture, aroma.
+My preference for basmati rice brands are:

 — Dawaat Biryani basmati rice